michaelrambeau/shipandco-api/README.md

 ### Development

-Start the server:
+Start the application, connecting to the production database:

 ```
-npm start
+DB_ENV=production npm start
 ```

 ### Deploy